Epistemic democracy: Overview

-Historical Background
+Historical background

-While they remain a current topic of discussion within political science and philosophy, Hélène Landemore argues that epistemic arguments for democracy have a long pedigree within the history of political thought.
-She suggest that these arguments date back at least to the Greeks and can be found in a diverse range of authors including Machiavelli, Spinoza, Rousseau, Condorcet, John Stuart Mill and John Dewy.
+Hélène Landemore argues that epistemic arguments for democracy have a long pedigree within the history of political thought.
+She suggest that these arguments date back at least to the Greeks and can be found in a diverse range of authors including Machiavelli, Spinoza, Rousseau, Condorcet, John Stuart Mill and John Dewey.

-In what Jeremy Waldron has referred to as "the doctrine of the wisdom of the multitude", for instance, Aristotle offers a version of such an argument focused on democratic deliberation is.
+In what Jeremy Waldron has referred to as "the doctrine of the wisdom of the multitude", for instance, Aristotle offers a version of such an argument focused on democratic deliberation.
 This can be found in book III, chapter 11, of the Politics:

 Aristotle also refers to the feast analogy in chapter 15:

-These passages seem to suggest that group deliberation may allow for better results than can be produced by any one individual because it allows for the pooling of information, arguments, insights, and experiences.
+For Waldron, these passages seem to suggest that group deliberation may allow for better results than can be produced by any one individual because it allows for the pooling of information, arguments, insights, and experiences.
 Just as people will make different contributions to a feast, they will offer varied contributions to political decision making so that the group is superior to the one.
 It is unclear, however, whether Aristotle meant this argument as a defence of democracy.
 This is because an oligarchy or aristocracy may also benefit from this collective pooling of talents when compared to the decisions of a single king or dictator.
-Waldron therefore suggests that while a strong interpretation of Aristotle’s wisdom of the multitude would see it as defending democratic deliberation over the deliberations of any smaller group, a weaker interpretation would see it as only rejecting rule by one.
+Waldron therefore suggests that while a strong interpretation of Aristotle's wisdom of the multitude would see it as defending democratic deliberation over the deliberations of any smaller group, a weaker interpretation would see it as only rejecting rule by one.

-Jean-Jacques Rousseau’s account of the general will may also be interpreted as offering an epistemic argument for democratic rule.
+According to Landemore, Jean-Jacques Rousseau's account of the general will may also be interpreted as offering an epistemic argument for democratic rule.
 In The Social Contract, for instance, he writes: